 As you will see, the Seychelles has no shortage of accommodation options, although the majority of these options fall into the midrange through to luxury category.
 Hostel style accommodation options don’t really currently exist, and camping is illegal.

-If you are looking for lower priced or mid-range options, you will be pleased to hear that there are lots of AirBnB properties in the Seychelles (if you are new to Airbnb, get up to $100 off your first AirBnB booking with this link).
-There are also various self catering options that are well priced in the mid-range category, as well as a number of high end luxury properties on the islands.
+If you are looking for lower priced or mid-range options, you will be pleased to hear that there are lots of short term rental options in the Seychelles.
+There are also various villas and self catering options that are well priced in the mid-range category, as well as a number of high end luxury properties on the islands.

-It’s worth being aware that the government are clamping down on unlicensed AirBnB properties in the Seychelles, and you’ll be asked for the address of your accommodation when you arrive at the airport.
+It’s worth being aware that the government are clamping down on unlicensed tourist rental properties in the Seychelles, and you’ll be asked for the address of your accommodation when you arrive at the airport.
 We were even asked for a phone number to verify where we were staying.
-So if you do book an AirBnB, make sure it is licensed, and that you know the address and owner contact details for when you arrive.
+So if you do book a vacation rental in the Seychelles, make sure it is licensed, and that you know the address and owner contact details for when you arrive.

 When we visited the Seychelles most recently, we stayed at a mix of hotels and self-catering properties.
 On Mahé, we spent a week at Villa Kordia.
 This is a nice self catering property located at Pointe Au Sel, around ten minutes from the airport and fifty metres from a beach.
 It’s handy for most of the beaches on the south of the island (about 15 minutes to Anse Intendance driving), and around 40 minutes to beaches like Beau Vallon.
 The owners here helped us to arrange our hire car, and they also offered the option to arrange meals, which is a fantastic way to sample the local Seychellois cuisine.